burrsutter/llama-stack-tutorial/readme.md

 Llama Stack does not dynamically load models even though that is a feature of ollama.
 Use the "keepalive" technique otherwise ollama quickly returns that memory back to the host

+As of 0.2.2, the --keepalive is no longer required.
+However, you do need to `ollama pull`

 ```
 ollama run llama3.2:3b-instruct-fp16 --keepalive 60m
 ```